econder/mrplatform/MRPlatform/README.md

 ### Version Information

+### 2.0.20
+* Added AlarmGroup property to MenuItem to allow alarm group functions on the menu buttons on a per-button basis.

 ### 2.0.19
 * Removed rogue WMI.MenuItems class from WMI namespace.
 * Added forward/back navigation methods to return last/next navigation history items as MenuItem objects.
 Also added add & delete history methods.